Curriculum for Wales (2022–present): History

 In 2014, the Welsh Government commissioned Graham Donaldson, a professor at the University of Glasgow who had worked on reforms to education in Scotland, to conduct a report on reforming the curriculum in Wales.
-The following year he recommended a variety of changes, including greater emphasis on computer skills, giving schools more control over what they taught and creating more of a sense of natural progression through school.
-A few months later the Welsh Education Minister promised that the report would be implemented in full within eight years.
+In the following year he published a report called Successful Futures, which recommended a greater emphasis on computing skills, giving schools more control over what they taught and creating more of a sense of natural progression through school.
+A few months later the Welsh Education Minister at the time, Huw Lewis, promised that the report would be implemented in full within eight years.

 Although the curriculum was initially planned to begin being taught in 2021, it was later delayed until 2022.
+On 6 July 2020, Kirsty Williams the Welsh Minister for Education at the time, introduced the Curriculum and Assessment (Wales) Act 2021 which formed the legal basis for the new curriculum.
+The bill was latter passed in March 2021.

+Implementation

 The new system was planned to be introduced first for children in primary school and their first year of secondary school before being rolled out further as that age cohort progressed towards the end of their schooling, meaning that some students would still be using the old system until 2026.
 Due to the COVID-19 pandemic schools were allowed to delay teaching the new curriculum in the first and second years of secondary school until 2023.
-The legal basis for the new curriculum was established with the Curriculum and Assessment (Wales) Act 2021.
+Nearly half of all secondary schools chose to introduce the new curriculum to Year 7 in 2022.

 Instruction

 The curriculum applies to all learners aged from three to sixteen in maintained or funded non-maintained nursery education.
-The new curriculum is designed to include more emphasis on skills and experiences and areas such as "digital skills, adaptability and creativity" as well as knowledge.
+The new curriculum is designed to include more emphasis on skills, experiences and areas such as "digital skills, adaptability and creativity" as well as knowledge.
 The curriculum groups education into six "Areas of Learning and Experience", with the intention of helping teachers draw links between subjects and teach topics in a broad way, though traditional subjects will still be taught.
 Within a basic framework of goals and learning areas, it give schools freedom to develop their own curriculum to suit the needs of their pupils.
 Instruction is grouped into six different areas: